Portland-Community-College-CS-Community/Community-Guidelines/README.md

 7) Be mindful of the channels you are posting and keep conversations on-topic.
 (Ex. #off-topic, #labs, #assignments, etc.)

 8) Use common sense when asking questions about assignments.
-Refer to rules on plagiarism and cheating here [    ]
+Refer to rules on academic misconduct [here](https://www.pcc.edu/student-conduct/conduct/student-code-of-conduct-policy-and-procedures/).

 9) If you have nothing nice to say, don’t say it at all.